 You’re officially married!
 Congrats!
 Now that you’re a glowing newlywed, you get to revel in all the amazingness that just happened.
 There are just a few other checklist items you’ll want to take care of:

 –Changing your last name is a BIG one.
 Honestly, this one took us forever to do, and we really wish we had help with the entire process.
 If you want to get it done fast, think about a name change service like HitchSwitch.
-For anywhere from $29-$89 they will provide you with all the necessary forms and information you’ll need to legally change your last name, and will help you get it done in minutes, not months (or, um, years in my case).
+Starting at $39 they will provide you with all the necessary forms and information you’ll need to legally change your last name, and will help you get it done in minutes, not months (or, um, years in my case).
 Just make sure to wait until after the wedding to submit your forms (when you’ve received your marriage certificate) and definitely after the honeymoon if you’re traveling fairly soon after.
 Remember!
 Your ticket has to match your legal last name on your driver’s license AND passport.

 -Figure out what you want to do with all your wedding photos.
 Is your photographer going to make an album for you?
 Or are you going to make your own?
 Check out our list of the best ways to make your wedding photo album online here.